Cod Fish – Nutritional Value, Health Benefits, Recipes

 • Consult the doctor by pregnant women and children before consuming it.
 Children and pregnant women should avoid it because the high content of mercury might cause a negative impact on the development of the nervous system of a fetus.

 • Seafood or fish have purines in it which is harmful to people having purine-related problems.
-Excess purines result in an excess buildup of uric acid that could lead to the formation of kidney stones as well as gout.
+Excess purines result in an excess buildup of uric acid that could lead to the formation of stones as well as gout.

 References